 It’s the twinge of fear and self-doubt that is already there inside of our own minds that triggers us to react (and let’s face it, sometimes overreact) when someone doesn’t support us.

 By the way, all of those people who didn’t believe in you.
-When you succeed, they’ll be like ‘we knew you could do it’.
+When you succeed, they’ll be like ‘We always knew you could do it’.
 Gotta love them!

 If you enjoyed this post, please share it with your friends via social media.
-You never know who might need helping believing in themselves today!
+You never know who might need help believing in themselves today!